Frequently Asked Questions

 2. How do you decide what to audit?

-There are some audits required by state law and/or TBR policy which we must perform on a periodic basis.
-Any shortages, thefts or missing equipment may also require an internal audit review, as may reports of fraud.
-In addition, at the beginning of each fiscal year, we prepare an Audit Plan which outlines the number of working hours available and the anticipated hours required for each audit.
+There are some audits required by state law and/or external requirements which we must perform on a periodic basis.
+Any shortages, thefts or missing equipment may also require an internal audit review, as may reports of fraud, waste or abuse.
+In addition, at the beginning of each fiscal year, we prepare an Audit Plan which outlines the planned audit work for the year.

 3. What if I am contacted about an audit, program review, or other evaluation of my department by someone other than MTSU's Audit & Consulting Services Department?

-Call or e-mail to tell us about any contact you've had with an external party regarding any type of audit.
-TBR Guideline B-050 requires that Audit and Consulting Services coordinate work with external auditors, program reviewers, and consultants.
+Call, email or complete the online form to tell us about any contact you've had with an external party regarding any type of audit.
+MTSU Policy 70 Internal Audit requires that Audit and Consulting Services coordinate work with external auditors, program reviewers, and consultants.
+To facilitate these responsibilities, please forward any notices of reviews and copies of external review reports to Audit and Consulting Services.

 4. What can I do to make things easier for me when my department is involved in an audit?

-5. What if I think someone's doing something wrong?
+5. What if I think someone is doing something wrong?